Curepipe: Demographics

 According to the census made by Statistics Mauritius in 2018, the population of the town was at 78,692.
 The primary spoken language is Mauritian Creole, though French predominates in more formal situations.
 Tamil, Bhojpuri, Hindi, Telugu, Urdu, Mandarin and Hakka Chinese are also spoken as second or third language mostly in religious activities.
 The council's official language is English.

 Religion

 According to the 2012 census conducted by Statistics Mauritius, Christianity is the most prevalently practised religion in Curepipe (48.4%) (Catholic 39.2%, Protestant 1.3%, Other Christian 8%), followed by Hinduism (37.7%) and Islam (13.9%).

 Economic activities

 The town hosts several textile factories, a diamond processing industry and a range of jewelry businesses.
 In addition, handicraft shops, restaurants and shopping centres add to the commercial mix of the town.
 The relatively affluent suburbs are also home to a great deal of business activity.

-Sustainable development

-The town council is acutely aware of the need to bring principles of sustainability into the town's economic development.
-Prominent projects include the segregation of waste, judicious use of water, parking problems, the encouraging of public transport, the promotion of the SSR Curepipe Botanic Gardens and working towards minimizing the town's carbon footprint.
-In 2011 the town joined ICLEI - Local Governments for Sustainability.

-Recently, the council embarked on a project nicknamed "For a Greener Curepipe" in collaboration with Gender Links Mauritius, in order to spur the growing environmental interest of Curepipe's citizens.
-Tree planting, backyard composting and food growing was encouraged, and a range of community organisations from schools to women's groups were involved.

-Sensitization programmes are also underway in collaboration with the Central Water Authority of Mauritius, towards encouraging a more judicious management of the town's water resources.
+Sensitization programmes are underway in collaboration with the Central Water Authority of Mauritius, towards encouraging better management of the town's water resources.